Luge: History

 The practical use of sleds is ancient and widespread.
 The first recorded sled races took place in Norway sometime during the 15th century.

 The sport of luge, like the skeleton and the bobsleigh, originated in the health-spa town of St Moritz, Switzerland, in the mid-to-late 19th century, through the endeavours of hotel entrepreneur Caspar Badrutt.
 Badrutt successfully sold the idea of winter resorting, as well as rooms with food, drink, and activities.
 His more adventurous English guests began adapting delivery boys' sleds for recreation, which led to collisions with pedestrians as they sped down the lanes and alleys of the village.

 The first organized meeting of the sport took place in 1883 in Switzerland.
-In 1913, the International Sled Sports Federation (Internationale Schlittensportverband) was founded in Dresden, Germany.
+In 1913, the International Sled Sports Federation (Internationaler Schlittensportverband) was founded in Dresden, Germany.
 This body governed the sport until 1935, when it was incorporated in the International Bobsleigh and Tobogganing Federation (Fédération Internationale de Bobsleigh et de Tobogganing, FIBT).
 After it had been decided that luge would replace the sport of skeleton at the Olympic Games, the first World Championships in the sport were held in 1955 in Oslo (Norway).
 In 1957, the International Luge Federation (Fédération Internationale de Luge de Course, FIL) was founded.
 Luge events were first included in the Winter Olympic Games in 1964.

 Americans were slow to adopt the sport of luge.
 The first luge run in North America was built at Lolo Hot Springs, Montana, in 1965.
 Although the United States competed in every Olympic luge event from 1964 to 1976, it was not until 1979 that the United States Luge Association was founded.
 The first artificial American track was completed in that year for use in the 1980 XIII Winter Olympic Games at Lake Placid, New York.

 Since that time the United States luge program has greatly improved.
 A second artificial track was constructed near Park City, Utah, for the 2002 XIX Olympic Winter Games at Salt Lake City.

 Caitlin Nash and Natalie Corless, both of Canada, became the first all-female team to compete in a Senior World Cup doubles race in luge in 2019.